Dre Campbell Farm

 1. Baking Soda Spray

-One of the most popular home remedies for powdery mildew is baking soda spray.
+One of the most popular home remedies for powdery mildew is a baking soda spray.
 It can limit the spread of this plant disease.

 To make a baking soda spray, combine one tablespoon of baking soda with a gallon of water.
 Next, add a teaspoon of liquid soap and pour the solution into a spray bottle.